Aspose/apireference.aspose.com/content/sites/aspose/cells/english/java/com.aspose.cells/pdfsaveoptions/_index.md

 ```

 Indicates whether the window's title bar should display the document title.

+**Remarks**

 If false, the title bar should instead display the name of the PDF file.
 Default value is false.

 **Returns:**
 boolean